vfarcic/devops24/manuscript/Networking-draft.md

 NetworkPolicy is defined in two parts, set of pods a policy apply to and other pods have access to this pod.
 NetworkPolicy also has some other features like egress restrictions, IP ranges, port restrictions, etc.

 Lets create kubernetes cluster using our `create local cluster with kubadmn guide`.
-You need to supply pod network when initializing kubernetes master, Use below command to initialize the master.
+You need to supply pod network when initializing kubernetes master, Use below command to initialize the master instead.

 ```bash
 sudo kubeadm init --apiserver-advertise-address 10.100.198.200 --pod-network-cidr 192.168.0.0/16